josh-tobin/gps/docs/index.md

 python python/gps/gps_main.py box2d_arm_example
 ```

 Both examples start with a random controller and learn though experience how to reach the goal!
+The progress of the algorithm is displayed on the [GUI](gui.html).
 All settings for these examples are located in `experiments/box2d_[name]_example/hyperparams.py`,
-which can be modified to input different target positions, bring up a GUI that displays learning progress, and change various hyperparameters of the algorihtm.
+which can be modified to input different target positions and change various hyperparameters of the algorihtm.

 #### Mujoco example